 Master's Degree Options

-A student enrolled in the PB-PMHPP Certificate Program may choose to couple his/her certificate studies with a master's degree to not only expand the student's learning and professional qualifications, but also to provide additional financial aid options.
-While students may choose to pursue degrees in any field, there are 3 master's degree options that are directly related to healthcare, complement the pre-medical requirements, and to which the PB-PMHPP may offer facilitated enrollment.
+A student enrolled in the Duquesne University PMHPP Post-Baccalaureate Certificate Program may choose to couple his/her certificate studies with a master's degree to enhance the learning experience and gain additional qualifications.
+While a student may choose to pursue a degree in any field, there are 3 master's degree options that are directly related to healthcare and complement the pre-medical requirements.
+PB students pursuing masters degrees are eligible for graduate aid, whereas certificate (only) students are not eligible and must rely on monies remaining in their undergraduate aid pool.

 Bayer School of Natural and Environmental Sciences

 McAnulty College and Graduate School of Liberal Arts

 Students who have the majority of their science requirements met or those who are interested in expanding their understanding of social and ethical issues in health care may wish to combine the Post-Baccalaureate Certificate with a Master of Arts in Health Care Ethics.
-This 30 credit MA program has two required courses involving a general graduate-level introduction to health care ethics and a clinical rotation at a local hospital, as well as 8 elective courses in health care ethics and related topics.
+The M.A. degree program includes a total of ten courses (30 credits), one required course plus nine courses selected from the general Healthcare Ethics courses.
+The required course is a general graduate-level introduction to ethics.
+The nine HCE courses will be chosen by the student with advisement according to the student's interest.